luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-a-nodejs-app-with-firebase.md

 The installation of Cloud Functions via the [Firebase CLI](https://firebase.google.com/docs/cli) creates a `functions/` directory by default with `functions/index.js` as the main entry.

-The most natural connection will be to require the app in the main entry of the function module.
+The most natural connection will be to require the app in the main entry of the `functions` module.

 ```
 // functions/index.js